basildiana/text_sentiment_classifier/README.md

 ## ✨ Features

-- **Four architectures compared side-by-side** — submit one review and instantly see how RNN, GRU, MLP, and Attention MLP each respond, with confidence scores and inference speed
+- **4 architectures compared side-by-side** — submit one review and instantly see how RNN, GRU, MLP, and Attention MLP each respond, with confidence scores and inference speed
 - **Swappable model registry** — new architectures self-register with a single decorator; the training loop needs no changes
 - **Frozen GloVe embeddings** — 100-dimensional pre-trained vectors from Stanford, frozen during training for faster convergence and lower memory
 - **Clean modular structure** — data pipeline, models, training, and CLI are fully decoupled